KevinTheMix/CheatSheets/Microsoft.NET/WPF.md

     * `Binding RelativeSource="{RelativeSource Mode=FindAncestor, AncestorType={x:Type local:KokoButton}}"`
 * **UpdateSourceTrigger** = when to update the source as part of bi-directional binding (values: `Default`/`PropertyChanged`/`LostFocus`/`Explicit`)
   * note: `TextBox.Text`'s default is `LostFocus` => set to `PropertyChanged` instead to react to _each_ key press
+* **Visual Tree** = hierarchical structure of visual elements in the GUI (with a root, parent-child relationships, controls & containers, event routing à la bubbling)
 * **XAML** (eXtensible Application Markup Language) = Microsoft's XML variant for building GUIs
   * Element = XAML tag (note that element & attributes names are case-sensitive since they have to match their classes counterparts)
   * Properties can be defined as an XML attribute textual value (`<E Content="" />`) or a child XML element (explicitely `<E><E.Content>{content}</E.Content></E>` or implicitly `<E>{content}</E>`)